 Pursuant to an Amended and Restated Supply Agreement dated as of March 21, 2017, between us and our primary supplier, which we refer to as the Supply Agreement, we have engaged the primary supplier to act as the primary source of our automotive paint protection film products.
-For the three months ended March 31, 2019, approximately 88% of our inventory purchases were purchased from the primary supplier.
-During the year ended December 31, 2018, approximately 87% of our annual inventory purchases were purchased from the primary supplier.
+In 2018, approximately 87% of our inventory purchases were purchased from the primary supplier.